 Castrated Molester Is Sentenced

-Judge Donald Hudson noted that 30-year-old Jeffrey Morse waited ``until the gates of the penitentiary were closing in on him″ before he was castrated.
-Hudson also said he wanted to keep the threat of a stiff sentence as a deterrent to other child molesters.
+Hudson noted that Morse waited ``until the gates of the penitentiary were closing in on him″ before he had the procedure performed.
+The judge also said he wanted to keep the threat of a long sentence as a deterrent to other child molesters.

-``I choose not to lose the threat of a longer sentence and its deterrence because the defendant wants to use his body parts as a bargaining chip,″ the judge said.
+``I choose not to lose the threat of a longer sentence and its deterrence because the defendant wants to use his body parts as a bargaining chip,″ Hudson said.